 Industrial Hard Carbon’s qualities can only be surpassed by pure diamond and because of this, IHC’s diamond-like coating succeeds where other thin-film coatings fail.

-IHC is capable of handling extreme conditions such as altitudes and temperatures, allowing it to be flexible in many different applications.
-This DLC coating is already being used in the following industries: oil and gas, industrial, textiles, motorsports, chemical, cutting tools, electronics, aerospace, painting, and packaging.
+Industrial Hard Carbon can handle extreme conditions such as high altitudes and temperatures, allowing it to adapt to many applications.
+Our DLC coating is already used in industries such as oil and gas, industrial, textiles, motorsports, chemicals, cutting tools, electronics, aerospace, painting, and packaging.